-The LINZ Business with Māori strategy He Whāriki Maurua describes the 'weaving together' of the two world views that Māori and the Crown have about the land and its natural resources.
+LINZ's Business with Māori strategy He Whāriki Maurua describes the weaving together of the two world views that Māori and the Crown have about the land and its natural resources.
 He Whāriki Maurua as a strategy brings those two world views together, threading it through LINZ's business to strengthen and expand our knowledge.

-By layering our different world views together, we get a much richer view of the opportunities for future partnerships between Maori, iwi and LINZ.
-He Whāriki Maurua takes this collective view and provides LINZ with a clear direction for doing business with Māori and iwi; to release greater value to Aotearoa New Zealand through our contribution to Māori and iwi development.
+By layering our different world views together, we get a richer view of the opportunities for future partnerships between Māori, iwi and LINZ.

+He Whāriki Maurua takes this collective view and provides LINZ with a clear direction for doing business with Māori and iwi; to release greater value to Aotearoa New Zealand.